 However, this won’t be the case with every child.
 Don’t be discouraged if your first attempts to introduce summer learning are met with trepidation, reluctance, or apathy.
-Fatigue and school burnout can make a child balk at the thought of “more school.”
+In fact, fatigue and school burnout can make a child balk at the thought of “more school.”

 Naturally, many kids suffer from burnout by June.
-They look forward to summer as a time to regroup and recover from the frenetic school year.
-Hearing that mom wants them to spend their vacation time “engaged in learning” might sound alarm bells as sons and daughters imagine themselves tethered to desks indoors, required—once more—to pass every minute of the day in some form of structured activity.
+In fact, they look forward to summer as a time to regroup and recover from the frenetic school year.
+Obviously, hearing that mom wants them to spend their vacation time “engaged in learning” might sound alarm bells as sons and daughters imagine themselves tethered to desks indoors, required—once more—to pass every minute of the day in some form of structured activity.

-Avoiding this anxiety is easy.
+Surprisingly, avoiding this anxiety is easy.
 Providing your child with a concise, clear picture of the summer’s possibilities will eliminate confusion, resentment, and misunderstanding.
-Introduce summer learning as the new and exciting thing that it is.
+So, introduce summer learning as the new and exciting thing that it is.
 Begin by sharing the key features of summer learning with your child.

 Summer learning is:

-- everywhere—outdoors, on a stage, in the kitchen, on the basketball court, in a cozy reading nook, at summer camp, on a hammock, with friends, etc.
+- everywhere—as in outdoors, on a stage, in the kitchen, on the basketball court, in a cozy reading nook, at summer camp, on a hammock, with friends, etc.

 - about fun and discovery